Credit Card Merchant Fees Explained

 Red Flag Fees

 Some fees aren’t anything more than a way to get extra money out of your business.
+Hidden fees can often be buried in the fine print, making them hard to spot.
 We can help with identifying these red flag merchant account fees.
 When a provider is otherwise a good fit for your business, we’ll work to negotiate these fees down on your behalf.
+Different payment processors can charge merchants differently based on transaction types and risk levels, so choosing a reputable payment processor is crucial to ensure compliance and minimize fees.

 “Creative” Processor Fees: Sometimes processors make up their own fees.
 Ridiculous, we know.